Towards Weakly Supervised Text-to-Audio Grounding

 \section{Conclusion}

-In this paper, we delve into the realm of TAG, the intersection between natural language processing and sound event detection, which aims to predict timestamps for sound events described by language.
-One of the primary challenges in this field stems from the scarcity of strongly-labeled data, thereby highlighting the significance of WSTAG research.
+In this paper, we explore TAG, the intersection of natural language processing and sound event detection, which aims to predict timestamps for sound events described by language.
+A major challenge in this field is the scarcity of strongly-labeled data, underscoring the importance of WSTAG research.
 With a lower requirement for annotations, WSTAG can make use of large-scale audio-text datasets for training.
-We first analyze the limitations regarding pooling strategies of the previous sentence-level WSTAG approach.
-Different pooling strategies for audio and text are investigated.
-Results indicate that audio pooling has a significant impact on TAG performance.
-The combination of audio max pooling and text mean pooling achieves the best result.

-Then, we propose phrase-level WSTAG, to narrow down the gap between training and test.
-To improve the accuracy of weak labels and provide finer supervision, we further propose two techniques, advanced negative sampling strategies and self-supervision.
-Our proposed phrase-level WSTAG significantly improves the performance, especially on short-duration sounds.
-It outperforms SSTAG system with the same architecture and is close to SOTA SSTAG system.
-We further analyze the impacts of several factors to phrase-level WSTAG.
-Finally, the advantages and limitations of our approach are shown via visualization.
-In our future work, we would like to curate larger audio-text datasets with more detailed sound descriptions to train TAG systems that are able to handle complex queries.
+We first analyze the limitations of sentence-level WSTAG pooling strategies and investigate different pooling strategies.
+The best results are achieved with audio max pooling and text mean pooling.
+We then propose phrase-level WSTAG to narrow the training/test gap in the textual modality.
+Furthermore, we propose advanced negative sampling strategies and self-supervision to improve weak label accuracy and reduce the gap in the audio modality.
+Our phrase-level WSTAG outperforms the SSTAG system with the same architecture and is close to the SOTA SSTAG system, with strong performance on short-duration sounds.
+The evaluation on an unseen SED dataset validates the generalization ability of our model.
+We also analyze several factors impacting phrase-level WSTAG and visualize the advantages and limitations of our approach.